 Ministers are Office Holders, and therefore it is usual for the church and Minister to agree Terms of Appointment.
 These usually refer to the church providing accommodation for the minister.

-Some churches ask about a formal agreement about the use and occupation of the manse, so we are including extra information about this for churches and ministers to consider at the end of this leaflet.
+Where accommodation is provided, from 1 December 2022 it will be necessary to issue a written statement of occupation contract (i.e. the agreement under which the minister occupies the property).
+We have included extra information about this for churches and ministers to consider at the end of this leaflet.